 This from Brown and Gammons subdividing the 'European' termination into Type A and Type B:

-1972 alt plug, showing a single large brown and the smaller brown/yellow (photo David Bolton)
+1972 alt plug in the Euro style, showing a single large brown and the smaller brown/yellow (photo David Bolton)

 The Bee's (1973) harness plug, showing the large output wire in the middle, and a smaller gauge brown wire on the other large spade, plus the brown/yellow.
 In theory this should be battery-sensing wiring needing a different diode pack - still two large spades but one of them for the battery sensing wire.

 This is a battery-sensing diode pack, but to the later design with two standard-sized spades, the lower one with chamfered corners.
-The thin brown connects to this spade (B+), the brown/yellow to the unchamfered standard spade.
+The BSH connector thin brown connects to this spade (B+), the brown/yellow to the unchamfered standard spade.
+Note that the central large spade is about double the width of the other spades, which makes it 12.5mm, despite the description stating it is 9.5mm, which is the size of the large spades in the Euro connector.
 Image from JCR Supplies as being for an 18ACR alternator.